MLO-lab/JOANA/README.md

 TGM2 0.212951673007631
 ```

-The 'gmt' file could be provided by downloading from msigDB or any other desired file with gmt format.
+The 'gmt' file could be downloaded from msigDB or any other desired file with gmt format.

 To execute JAOAN on single-omics data if you are already in the directory of input data, the command line would be: